Read summarized version with

 What are the main challenges of SDV implementation for the automotive market?

-I suppose there will be two major software defined vehicle challenges: adapting the existing systems to new standards and integrating SDV with existing infrastructure.
-This will require significant investments and modernization on various levels, including government, OEMs, software suppliers, and other stakeholders.
+The two primary software defined vehicle challenges remain: adapting existing legacy systems to new software-centric standards, and integrating SDV with existing infrastructure.
+Both require significant investment and coordinated modernization across governments, OEMs, software suppliers, and other stakeholders.

 What services can N-iX offer in the SDV domain?

-N-iX can boast a lot of services that are necessary for the production of this type of vehicle.
-From software development for autonomous control systems to cybersecurity solutions, predictive maintenance, and the integration of new components and full-cycle automotive testing-anything related to the software side of the car.
-We have an excellent team of experts in robotics, IoT and embedded, computer vision, data analytics, AI, and ML, making us a reliable software partner for Tier 1 and Tier 2 automotive companies and OEMs.
+N-iX boasts a wide range of services necessary for the production of this type of vehicle.
+From software development for autonomous control systems to cybersecurity solutions, predictive maintenance, and the integration of new components and full-cycle automotive testing—anything related to the software side of the car.
+We have an excellent team of experts in robotics, IoT in automotive, embedded development, computer vision, data analytics, AI, and ML, making us a reliable software partner for Tier 1 and Tier 2 automotive companies and OEMs.

-What sets us apart from the competition is that we already have experience developing software solutions for different automotive industry segments.
+What sets us apart from the competition is our experience developing software solutions across different automotive industry segments.

-Besides software development, we also provide consulting services for companies looking to implement SDV and needing tech advice on where to start.
+As the SDV landscape continues to mature, N-iX continues to expand its consulting and development capabilities to help automotive companies navigate the transition confidently.
 N-iX has plenty of service and solution options for any automotive company to start a smooth transition to a new era of software defined vehicle.

 Have a question?